naman34/page.js/Readme.md

 ## examples

   In order to provide suitable example, the original examples for page.js have been removed.
 New examples will be added to reflect the slightly modified behaviour.
+  **Please Note**: Unlike in Page.js, you have to use yarr.Link for all links in React app for routing to work correctly.
+The Link Component has the same API as a normal <a> tag.

 ## API